mort65/mark-of-arkay/README.md

 *SkyTweak (if Bleedout is enabled on the Scripts page)*

+*VioLens - A Killmove Mod: Either place this mod lower than Violens in your load order or enable 'Player KillMove immunity' in its MCM Menu.*

+*Survival Mod:  You can't revive/respawn after freezing to death, but it can be disabled by installing Conner's Survival Mode and disabling “Death From Cold” from the MCM menu.*

 **Installation**

 Copy files to Skyrim data directory. start the game and change the setting from the mcm menu.
 If you have other mods that change the level list, create a Bashed Patch with Wrye Bash or a Smashed Patch with Mator Smash.